carlsverre/carlsverre.com/README.md

 # Carl Sverre

 Hello!
 Welcome to my corner of the internet.
-The intention of this site is to provide a place to publish content that's not locked into the various social networks.
-Feel free to start [GitHub discussions][comments] to leave comments, or just share a post on your favorite social network and comment there.
-My handles include:
+The intention of this site is to provide a place to publish content that's not locked into the various social networks and sometimes long-form.
+That said, sharing is encouraged!
+Just consider tagging one of my handles if you do:

 [comments]: https://github.com/carlsverre/carlsverre.com/discussions